 Freshen Towels When Necessary

-It has now been several years since I searched the internet to find out how to stop my towels from smelling.
+It has now been many years since I searched the internet to find out how to stop my towels from smelling.
 I was at the point that I was ready to throw my towels away, but I’m so glad that I found this laundry method instead.
+Years later my towels are still in use!